 Cigall Kadoch, PhD

-Cigall Kadoch, PhD, is an assistant professor of pediatric oncology at the Dana-Farber Cancer Institute, assistant professor of biological chemistry and molecular biology at Harvard Medical School, and Institute member and co-director of the epigenomics program at the Broad Institute of MIT and Harvard.
+Cigall Kadoch, PhD, is an associate professor of pediatric oncology at the Dana-Farber Cancer Institute, associate professor of biological chemistry and molecular biology at Harvard Medical School, and Institute member and co-director of the epigenomics program at the Broad Institute of MIT and Harvard, and investigator at the Howard Hughes Medical Institute.

 Cigall established her independent laboratory in 2014 at the age of 27, immediately following completion of her PhD studies in cancer biology at Stanford University.
 She is one of the youngest scientists ever appointed to the Harvard Medical School faculty.
 She has quickly become a leading expert in chromatin and gene regulation and is internationally recognized for her groundbreaking studies in these areas.